KnowageLabs/Knowage-Documentation/chapter_3/create_registry/index.rst

 .. |image338| image:: media/image344.png
    :width: 30

-After all the changes applied to the datamart click the *Save* button |image339| as shown below.
+Changes are applied to the datamart by clicking the *Save* icon |image339| as shown below.

 .. |image339| image:: media/image345.png
    :width: 30